MR-JLTC/ETS/README.md

 -----------------------------------
 ## Note
-This is not yet fully implemented, theres still bugs that need to be fixed
+This is not yet fully implemented, theres still bugs that need to be fixed Planning to reimplement the system and use database technologies for better data handling
 -----------------------------------
 ## INSTALLATION PROCESS
 To install the `ETS` program, follow these steps: